I simply think God is greater than our weakness.

 BE LIKE DAVID

 I knew our story of loss was something far more significant than me.
 Like Dorothy in The Wizard of Oz, I was in a frightening, unfamiliar place, and knew an enemy was out to destroy me.
 I could picture myself with eyes shut, clicking my heels together, and reciting, “There’s no place like home, there’s no place like home,” hoping to wake up and find myself safely back to the way things had been.
-It was no dream.
+But it was no dream.
 Compared to the task ahead of me, I was indeed weak.
-If you are walking through a loss of any kind, the same is right for you.
-But there is hope!
+I was desperate and longed for the security and safety of my Heavenly Father’s arms.

 JARS OF CLAY